Becoming Business Analyst without experience

 Does this sound like you?

-Being in the industry for so many years, I come across this issue very often.
+Being in the business analysis domain for many years, we come across similar issue very often.

-But a lot of times people come across this problem stated above in order to get into the BA field even though they may have a good amount of industry experience and knowledge.
+Often professionals find it difficult to join the BA professionals even though they may have a good industry experience and knowledge.

 - IIBA has now come up with ECBA, an amazing certification scheme spotting the need of the hour and catering to the aspirations for many.